BV-BRC/BV-BRC-Docs/docroot/quick_references/index.rst

   A "BV-BRC Quickstart" video tutorial providing an overview of the BV-BRC website is also available from the Help Menu.

 ..
-  Help - links to documentaion pages containing a BV-BRC Quickstart video, User Guides, Tutorials, Webinars, and information to Provide Feedback.
+  Help - links to documentaion pages containing a BV-BRC Quickstart video, Quick References, Tutorials, Webinars, and information to Provide Feedback.

 ..
   `Global Search <global_search.html>`_ - searches BV-BRC databases to quickly locate genomes, genes, and other information via keywords.